-In the previous table, "Decimal Group Values" are equivalent to the values of the desired Filter Wheel (always 0), Switching Speed (0 through 7) and Filter Position (0 through 9).
+In the above table, "Decimal Group Values" are equivalent to the values of the desired Filter Wheel (always 0), Switching Speed (0 through 7) and Filter Position (0 through 9).
 Their hexadecimal and binary equivalents are shown as the "Hexadecimal Group Values" and "Binary Group Values", respectively.
-These 8 bits are the raw data, then, that serve as a Filter Command to select the Filter Position and Switching Speed via the Lambda 10-3 controller's serial and USB ports.
-The Wheel bit (Bit 7) is used to select the filter wheel: 0 for Wheel A or C, and 1 for Wheel B. When selecting Wheel C, the encoded filter wheel command byte must be preceded by a byte containing the value of 252 decimal (FC hexadecimal), and Bit 7 in the encoded wheel command byte must be set to 0.
+These 8 bits are the raw data, then, that serve as a Filter Command to select the Filter Position and Switching Speed via the LAMBDA 10-B controller's serial and USB ports.
+The Wheel bit (Bit 7) is used to select the filter wheel in models of the Lambda 10 series that support more than one filter wheel; since the LAMBDA 10-B supports only a single filter wheel, Bit 7 should always be set to zero.
 In summary, the controller will treat any byte it receives from the remote computer as a "filter command" if the byte's least significant nibble contains a value of 0 through 9.
 If the received byte's least significant nibble contains a decimal value of 10 through 15, then the controller treats the entire byte as a "special command" or "shutter command".